Syrian Armed Forces: Occupation of Lebanon (1982–2005)

 Syrian forces, still technically known as the Arab Deterrent Force, lingered in Lebanon throughout the Lebanese civil war (1975–90).
 Eventually, the Syrians brought most of the nation under their control as part of a power struggle with Israel, which had occupied areas of southern Lebanon in 1978.
 In 1985, Israel began to withdraw from Lebanon, as a result of domestic opposition to Israel and international pressure.
 In the aftermath of this withdrawal, the War of the Camps broke out, with Syria fighting their former Palestinian allies.
 Following the end of the Lebanese civil war in 1990, the Syrian occupation of Lebanon continued until they were also forced out by widespread public protest and international pressure.
 About 20,000 Syrian soldiers were deployed in Lebanon until 27 April 2005, when the last of Syria's troops left the country.
 Syrian forces were accused of involvement in the murder of Rafiq al-Hariri, as well as continued meddling in Lebanese affairs, and an international investigation into the Hariri killing and several subsequent bomb attacks has been launched by the UN.

 Other engagements

-Engagements since 1979 included the Muslim Brotherhood insurgency (1979–82), notably including the Hama massacre, the 1982 Lebanon War (against Israel) and the dispatch of the 9th Armored Division to Saudi Arabia in 1990–91, ahead of the Gulf War against Iraq.
+Engagements since 1979 included the Islamist uprising in Syria (1979–82), notably including the Hama massacre, the 1982 Lebanon War and the dispatch of the 9th Armored Division to Saudi Arabia in 1990–91, ahead of the Gulf War against Iraq.
 The 9th Armored Division served as the Arab Joint Forces Command North reserve and saw little action.
 Syria's force numbered ~20,000 in strength (the sixth-largest contingent) and its involvement was justified domestically as an effort to defend Saudi Arabia.
 Syria's initial involvement in Operation Desert Shield also rolled into the Allied Operation Desert Storm, as Syrian forces did participate in helping dislodge and drive Iraqi forces out of Kuwait City.
 The total losses sustained were two dead and one wounded.
 There were indications the Syrian government had been prepared to double its force to 40,000.